EMPRESS. XI. SDSS and JWST Search for Local and z~4-5 Extremely Metal-Poor Galaxies (EMPGs): Clustering and Chemical

 \item Since no EMPGs below the known possible metallicity floor of 0.01 \Zsun\ are found at $z\sim0$, we estimate the upper limit of the number density of galaxies with $Z<$ 0.01 \Zsun\ in the local universe to be approximately $7.7\times10^{-4}$ Mpc$^{-3}$.

 \end{enumerate}

 We thank K. Shimasaku, H. Miyatake, A. Inoue, Y. Takeda, K. Ito, R. Ikeda, S. Chanoul, A. Matsumoto, H. Umeda, S. Aoyama, and S. Kikuta, for giving us helpful comments.
 This paper includes data gathered with the 3.8 m Seimei Telescope at the Okayama Observatory, the 2 m Nayuta Telescope at the Nishi-Harima Astronomical Observatory, and the 6.5 m Magellan Telescopes located at Las Campanas Observatory.
 This paper is supported by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan, as well as the joint research program of the Institute of Cosmic Ray Research (ICRR), the University of Tokyo.
-This work is supported by KAKENHI (19H00697, 20H00180, 20K14532, 21H04467, 21H04499, 21J00153, 21J20785, 21K03614, 21K03622, and 22H01259) Grant-in-Aid for Scientific Research (A) through the Japan Society for the Promotion of Science.
+This work is supported by KAKENHI (19H00697, 20H00180, 20K14532, 21H04467, 21H04499, 21J20785, 21K03614, 21K03622, 22H01259, and { 22KJ0157}) Grant-in-Aid for Scientific Research (A) through the Japan Society for the Promotion of Science.
 JHK acknowledges the support from the National Research Foundation of Korea (NRF) grants, No. 2020R1A2C3011091 and No. 2021M3F7A1084525, funded by the Korea government (MSIT).
 The English writing in this paper was improved with ChatGPT (OpenAI 2020\footnote{OpenAI (2020), "Introducing ChatGPT", Published on 30 November 2022; Last accessed on 10 April 2023, \url{https://openai.com/blog/chatgpt}}), while no sentences were generated from scratch.